chessai123/chess/README.md

 To chose a mode you have to write the corresponding number in the terminal

 To move a piece you press it's square and then the square you want to move the piece to.
-If it is a legal move it will do the move, and if it is not a legal move it will ignore the request.
+If it is a legal move it will do the move, and if it's not a legal move it will ignore the move request.

+when a player wins the window shuts down